prateepb/tpot-terraform/README.md

 In `ec2/variables.tf`, change the following variables to correspond to your existing EC2 infrastructure:

-* `admin_ip` - source IP address that you will use to administer the system.
-Ports 64295 (ssh) and 64297 (https) will be opened to this IP
+* `admin_ip` - source IP address(es) that you will use to administer the system.
+Connections to ports 64294, 64295 and 64297 will be allowed from this IP only.
+Multiple IPs or CIDR blocks can be specified in the format: `["127.0.0.1/32", "192.168.0.0/24"]`
 * `ec2_vpc_id`
-* `ec2_subnet`
+* `ec2_subnet_id`
 * `ec2_region`

 ### Admin Credentials

-In `cloud-init.yaml`, change the password "*changeme*"
+In `tpot.conf`, change the following variables:

 ```
-  - export TERM=xterm ; /root/t-pot-autoinstall/install.sh ubuntu 4 changeme
+myCONF_WEB_USER='webuser'
+myCONF_WEB_PW='w3b$ecret'
 ```

-This will be used to configure credentials for the T-Pot web interface.
-Refer to [Autoinstall T-Pot on Ubuntu 16.04.x](https://github.com/dtag-dev-sec/t-pot-autoinstall)
+This will be used to configure credentials for the T-Pot Kibana interface.
+Refer to [Options](https://github.com/dtag-dev-sec/tpotce#options) for more information.

 ## Initialising